 Its Porter line ticks all the boxes: front-loading opening, stowaway hip belt, accessible compartments (including a top pocket for valuables or toiletries), reinforced back support, and a spacious main section.

 Best for Backpackers: Osprey Farpoint 40

 Looking for something slightly larger?
 Osprey’s Farpoint 40 is very popular in the digital nomad community.
 It’s strong and sturdy, easy and comfortable to carry, with that same great Osprey warranty.
 The 40-litre capacity is enough for open-ended travel, yet still squeaks under the carry-on limits for most airlines.

 If you do need to check the bag or stow it for a long-distance bus ride, the back panel with hip belt and harness system can easily be zipped away to prevent damage.
-The Farpoint has two compartments that can be locked together with a padlock, and the smaller one is ideal for a laptop or tablet up to 15″ in size.
+The Farpoint has two compartments that can be locked together with a padlock, with the smaller one ideal for a laptop or tablet up to 15″ in size.